xitrum-framework/xitrum-doc/guide/README.rst

 ::

-  make latexpdf
+  cd en
+  ./make_latexpdf

-xitrum.pdf will be put in _build/latex directory.
+xitrum.pdf will be put in en/_build/latex directory.